-Pauline Whitaker Library
+Pauline Whitaker Library General Overview

-General Overview

-The Northwest Arkansas Community College Pauline Whitaker Library and Information Commons support student success and seek to be centers of intellectual activity, a resource where learners can access information through traditional and cuttingedge technologies, and develop invaluable information literacy skills to prepare them for lifelong learning. http://library.nwacc.edu
+The Northwest Arkansas Community College Pauline Whitaker Library and Information Commons support student success and seek to be centers of intellectual activity, a resource where learners can access information through traditional and cuttingedge technologies, and develop invaluable information literacy skills to prepare them for lifelong learning.

-The library and Information Commons are an academic unit of Northwest Arkansas Community College.
+The Library and Information Commons are an academic unit of Northwest Arkansas Community College.
 The Pauline Whitaker Library maintains collections in various media, including print, VHS, DVD, CD, databases, eBooks, and streaming media in support of all programs.
 Physical collections number approximately 31,000 items.
 The library subscribes to approximately 125 databases, including eBooks and streaming media, and launched a discovery tool in the of Fall 2015 that searches the library's catalog and multiple databases at once.
-The library and Information Commons also provide on-site access to numerous required course materials, both print and media.
+The Library and Information Commons also provide on-site access to numerous required course materials, both print and media.

-The Library and Information Commons provide access to 112 public computers, including a handson classroom for Information Literacy Instruction, and 79 laptops, tablets, and iPads, as well as audio/ visual equipment, that check out for 7 days at a time.
+The Library and Information Commons provide access to 112 public computers, including a hands-on classroom for Information Literacy Instruction, and 79 laptops, tablets, and iPads, as well as audio/ visual equipment, that check out for 7 days at a time.
 The library also supports the use of multimedia on campus via our Multimedia Coordinator position.
-For a full list of equipment and services visit the library's website at http://guides.nwacc.edu/content. php?pid=541133&sid=4451489
+For a full list of equipment and services visit the library's website at https://library.nwacc.edu/home.